CoderChad/Handwritten-Digit-Classification-with-CNN/README (2).markdown

 ## Project Overview

 This project implements a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset, a benchmark dataset in computer vision and machine learning.
 The MNIST dataset contains 60,000 training images and 10,000 test images of handwritten digits (0–9), each represented as a 28x28 grayscale image.
-The goal of this project is to build, train, and evaluate a CNN model using TensorFlow and Keras to accurately classify these digits, demonstrating proficiency in deep learning techniques for image classification.
+The goal of this project is to build, train, and evaluate a CNN model using TensorFlow and Keras to accurately classify these digits.

-This project was developed as part of an effort to showcase skills in neural network design, data preprocessing, model training, and performance evaluation for a graduate-level Master’s in Artificial Intelligence program admissions panel.
-The code is written in Python and executed in a Jupyter Notebook environment, making it accessible and reproducible.

 ## Project Objectives